 – W. Churchill Speech at Kinnaird Hall, Dundee, Scotland (“Unemployment”), October 10, 1908,

-However, although Churchill was a liberal, he was also staunchly anti-Socialist and suspicious of trade unions.
+However, although Churchill was a Liberal, he was also staunchly anti-Socialist and suspicious of trade unions.
+During the General Strike, he took a hardline stance to defeat the unions at any cost.

 In 1911, he was made First Lord of the Admiralty – a post he held into the First World War.